COLUMNColumn

 Address 101 Nguyễn Thái Học, Phường Minh An, Hội An, Quảng Nam

-Opening hours 08:00 – 17:30
+Hours 08:00 – 17:30

-Guiding is free for groups of 8 or more.
+Guide fee is free for groups of 8 or more.

 Hoi An Market is one of the places you should definitely visit when sightseeing in Hoi An.
 Enjoy shopping and dining amid the lively atmosphere.